 The more you learn, the more you understand.
 The more you understand, you realize there is much more to learn.
 When you put on the garments of an expert, celebrity these become a barrier to further learning.” ― Guru Tua

 Approaching life as a beginner is an asset in life.
 It is especially true in the arena of spirituality.
-It’s essential to be open-minded and willing to explore alternative methods and learn new things.
+Being open-minded and willing to explore alternative methods and learn new things is essential.
 It is all about your attitude and willingness to learn and share.

 What does becoming a freethinker mean?
 The story of the Japanese Zen master Nan-in (1868-1912).
 He was visited by a professor of philosophy who wanted to question the master about Zen.

 Whether its account is true or not, the analogy certainly fits.
-If we’ve already made up our minds to accept or reject something, we cannot investigate the idea.
+We cannot investigate the idea if we’ve already decided to accept or reject something.
 The expert locks themselves out of this beginner’s mindset by being full of their ideas.

 “When I reached intellectual maturity and began to ask myself whether I was an atheist, a theist, or a pantheist; a materialist, or an idealist; a Christian, or a freethinker; I found that the more I learned and reflected, the less ready was the answer; until, at last, I came to the conclusion that I had neither art nor part with any of these denominations, except the last.” — Thomas Huxley

 The above mindset contrasts with that of the expert.
-The expert knows it already, and this is an attitude that is a hindrance to learning.
+The expert knows it already, and this is an attitude that hinders learning.

 “I would not be happy if I could not become a monk.
 They call it the beginner’s mind – the deep intention, the deepest desire that a person may have.
 And I can say that until this day, this beginner’s mind is still alive in me.” — Nhat Hanh